francisco-camargo/cloud-pytorch-with-docker/README.md

 # Cloud PyTorch with Docker

+[Guide](https://github.com/francisco-camargo/opentofu-aws-hello-world) to getting started with AWS and OpenTofu to launch an EC2 instance.

 ## Minimal EC2 PyTorch Setup (Proof of Concept)

 **Goal**: Launch a single EC2 instance, run a PyTorch container, execute `train_mnist.py`.
 Nothing else.